 The Strathcona County Heritage Inventory expands upon an earlier Heritage Survey to identify sites within the County that have the potential to be designated as a Municipal Historic Resource.
 There are 25 sites within the County that meet provincial standards for heritage significance and integrity.
-For each of the 25 sites, a brief statement of significance is presented outlining why the site is significant to the heritage of the County.
-These statements of significance also provide information for the development of heritage awareness, education and interpretation programs, and for promoting tourism.
+For each of the 25 sites, a brief statement of significance is presented outlining why the site is significance also provide information for the development of heritage awareness, education and interpretation programs, and for promoting tourism.